Introduction

 git show <name>

-Exercise 1: Add a connection to your neighbour’s repository.
+Exercise 1: Add and delete a connection to your neighbour’s repository.

 Having this kind of access to individual developers’ repositories makes it possible to collaborate outside of the central repository.
 This can be very useful for small teams working on a large project.